Cris245/go-llm-chat/README.md

 * **MongoDB** on `mongodb://mongo:27017` (aliased as `MONGO_URI`).
 * **Go server** on `http://localhost:8080`.

 On first start the server **seeds** the `flightdb.flights` collection with a set of 20 sample flights (Madrid ↔ Paris, London ↔ Berlin, Tokyo → LA, …).
-Seeding is done via **upsert**, so re-starts won’t duplicate data.
+Seeding is done via **upsert**, so re-starts won't duplicate data.

 ### Run natively (Go only)